-Many protein bars get a bad rap for masquerading as healthy nutrition bars, when they're actually just glorified candy.
+Many protein bars get a bad rap for masquerading as healthy nutrition bars when they're actually just glorified candy.
 In fact, the popular Gatorade Recover Protein Bars each contain a whopping 29 grams of sugar and you know that protein bars are almost always consumed in one sitting.
 At that point, you might be better off just eating a Snickers, which has less sugar, a decent amount of protein, and probably tastes better too.

 I've compiled a list of three protein bars that tick the boxes for nutrition, taste, and price.
 These aren't just disguised candy, they're healthy snacks that won't destroy your diet either.

 While I wouldn't say that Quest Bars taste better than candy, they are very good for the nutrition that you're getting.
 My favorite flavor is the Chocolate Chip Cookie Dough, which is one of the most popular flavors out of Quest Nutrition's lineup of 19 flavors.
 Other flavors that are very popular are S'mores, Cookies and Cream, Double Chocolate Chunk, and Cinnamon Roll.
-A tip for eating them if you don't like the normal texture is to microwave an unwrapped bar for 8-10 seconds, until the texture softens and becomes more gooey.
+A tip for eating them if you don't like the normal texture is to microwave an unwrapped bar for 8-10 seconds until the texture softens and becomes gooey.

 The price isn't too bad; while they're definitely not the cheapest bars, they aren't the most expensive either.
-You can pick up a box of 12 for $24.99, which amounts to about $2 apiece.
+You can pick up a box of 12 for $24.99, which amounts to about $2 each.

 OhYeah!
 ONE Bars